-Variation sets allow you to run the same test on different versions of a design, or multiple tests on the same design and ensure that all participants across all tests in the set are unique.
+Variation sets allow you to run very similar tests on different versions of a design, or multiple tests on the same design, and ensure that all participants across all tests in the set are unique.
 This ensures that participants have not seen the design before, so will not be biased by previous tests.

 How to create a Variation set

 Click Make a variation from your preferred test.
 If you're on the dashboard, click Create variation set.

 Click Copy variation and create variations.

 Click Save changes on the modal.